lvkaszus/asklvkaszus/documentation/API/Administrator.md

    - `"error"` → Returns a **500 Internal Server Error**.
    - `"success"` → Returns a **200 OK** (indicating no updates are available).
    - `"warning"` → Returns a **200 OK** (indicating an update is available).
-3. If an exception occurs, logs the error and returns a **500 Internal Server Error**.
+3. If an exception occurs, returns a **500 Internal Server Error**.

 ### Fetch Public Key for Web Push Notifications